 We've researched Comcast Xfinity and Charter Spectrum so you can evaluate and select the best cable provider for your household.
-Either of them could be a better match for your internet and TV needs, depending on what want for in a new TV and internet service.
+Either of them could be a better match for your internet and TV needs, depending on what want in a new TV and internet service.

 Xfinity: Best for Internet Plan Options